simon-valerio-epfl/icmon/icmon/CONCEPTION.md

 * We created a new `FightPedroEvent` classic event, similar to the `FirstInteractionWithGarry` event.
 * We created a new `GiveKeyFabriceEvent` classic event, that concludes the quest.

+### Actions

+* We created a new `DelayedAction`, that allows us to perform some actions a few seconds after the completion of an event.

 ### Areas

 * We created a new `Atlantis` area, along with a `transferToAtlantis` method in the `GameState` class.